googleinterns/ooxml-comparator/README.md

 # Data Parser

-To use the zipped OOXML files in JAVA, the files are first converted to JSON format for enhanced readablity and manual inspections for Diffs.
+To use the zipped OOXML files in JAVA, the files are first converted to JSON format for enhanced readability and manual inspections for Diffs.

 ## Requirements